Conserving Lacock's Medieval tiles

-The conservation cleaning of the tiles took place over two weeks in September and October 2019 and visitors to the abbey got a chance to come and watch the project progress.
+The conservation cleaning of the tiles took place over two weeks in September and October 2019 and visitors got a chance to come and watch the project progress.

 " We really enjoyed sharing this process with our visitors.
 Normally this kind of work is done behind closed doors so it’s really special to bring it out into the open.
 Visitors asked some great questions, handled replica tiles and got a real insight into the work that we do to look after Lacock for the future."